chrisco23/21deltaengineers.com/wp-content/plugins/webp-converter-for-media/readme.txt

 Filters run before images are converted - they no longer support converted images.
 You have to delete them manually if they should not be converted.

+= Support for custom directories =

+The plugin supports the following directories by default:
+- `/gallery`
+- `/plugins`
+- `/themes`
+- `/uploads`

+If you want to add support for a custom directory, add the following code to the functions.php file in your theme directory *(use a correct directory name instead of `custom-directory`)*:

+`add_filter( 'webpc_source_directories', function ( $directories ) {
+	$directories[] = 'custom-directory';
+	return $directories;
+} );`

+Remember that this directory must be located in the `/wp-content` directory.

 = How to run manually conversion? =

-By default, all images are converted when you click on the `Regenerate All` button.
+By default, all images are converted when you click on the `Start Bulk Optimization	` button.
 In addition, conversion is automatic when you add new files to your Media Library.

 Remember that our plugin takes into account images generated by WordPress.
 There are many plugins that generate, for example, images of a different size or in a different version.